GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 9. Grouping by similarity (DBSCAN method)

 Finally, when saving the traces with quality metrics in the metadata, the Z-component is dropped to reduce file size, so only the R- and T-components are saved.
-As one can guess by the diversity of quality metrics computed, this is an area of active research.
+A diversity of quality metrics are computed because this is an area of active research.

 To use script `rf_quality_filter.py`, the following parameters should be provided:
 * H5 Input file name